rflandau/Orv/implementations/slims/PACKETS.md

         009: BAD_TOKEN: token was unsupported or empty.
             - This error is subject to implementation choices and may only correspond to an empty token.

+        010: BAD_SERVICE_NAME: the service name is unacceptable (due to being empty, too long, or containing invalid characters) or not found when expected.
+            - This error has different meanings in different contexts.
+                - In REGISTER messages, it means the registration was rejected because the literal name was bad.
+                - In DEREGISTER messages, it means the deregistration failed because the name is not currently known.

     - JOIN Codes (4XX):